Paulo José Gumane

-Along with Uria Simango and a number of other FRELIMO dissidents, Gumane is thought to have been executed sometime during the period 1977-81.
+Along with Uria Simango and a number of other FRELIMO dissidents, Gumane is thought to have been executed sometime during the period 1977–81.

 Life

 Gumane is usually stated to have been born in 1918; some Portuguese records gave his birth date as 15 January 1922, in Malorane, Magaíça, Jangamo District, in Inhambane Province.
 He was the son of Samuel João Gumane, a farmer and Methodist deacon who later converted to Catholicism, and Mahigo Chicafo Marrengula.
-Following primary education he attended a teacher training college in Manhiça and taught in government and mission schools from 1936-42.
+Following primary education he attended a teacher training college in Manhiça and taught in government and mission schools from 1936 to 1942.
 He later left Mozambique to find work, and became exposed to nationalist and left-wing political thinking among the Mozambican expatriate community in South Africa and Rhodesia.
 In South Africa he joined the African National Congress and later the Pan-Africanist Congress, and became Cape Town branch secretary of the Laundry and Dry Cleaner Workers' Union.
 In 1952 he was a prominent organiser in the Defiance Campaign, which demonstrated against apartheid laws.
 Returning to Mozambique, Gumane attempted to set up a farmers' trade union: the Portuguese colonial authorities issued a warrant for his arrest, but after being alerted by a friend within the government he evaded capture and escaped by stowing away on a ship to Cape Town.

 Gumane was one of the founder members of the pro-independence National Democratic Union of Mozambique (UDENAMO) in 1960, and subsequently helped found its successor FRELIMO in 1962, becoming its Deputy Secretary-General.
 However, he was later expelled from the organisation after a series of disagreements over the American links of FRELIMO president Eduardo Mondlane.
 After a brief reconstitution of UDENAMO in Cairo, in 1965 Gumane and other dissidents founded a 'radicalist' splinter group, COREMO (Comite Revolucionário de Moçambique).
 COREMO, initially under the leadership of Adelino Gwambe, was principally sponsored by China, and was based in Zambia, from where it conducted small-scale guerrilla actions across the border.
 While China provided training, weapons and other materiel were channeled to COREMO through the Zambian government and the Pan-Africanist Congress.